taikoxyz/taiko-mono/packages/docs-site/src/content/docs/core-concepts/bridging.md

 1. A contract for the ERC-20 (or ERC-721, ERC-1155) already exists on the canonical chain, so no need to deploy a new one.
 2. Call `sendToken` on the source chain token vault contract, this will **burn** the ERC-20 on the BridgedERC20 contract.
-3. The vault contract (via the Bridge) sends a message to the Signal Service (on the source chain), this message will contain some metadata related to the bridge request, but most importantly it includes the calldata for the `receiveToken` method.
+3. The vault contract (via the Bridge) sends a message to the Signal Service (on the source chain), this message will contain some metadata related to the bridge request, but most importantly it includes the calldata for the `onMessageInvocation()` method.
 4. Process the message on the destination chain by submitting a merkle proof (generated from the source chain), proving that a message is included in the state of the source chain SignalService.
-After verifying this occurred and doing some checks, it will attempt to invoke the `receiveToken` method encoded in this message.
+After verifying this occurred and doing some checks, it will attempt to invoke the `onMessageInvocation()` method encoded in this message.
 This will transfer the amount from the destination chain TokenVault to the `to` address on the destination chain.